Guide to Vintage Photography (Old School Photo Ideas!)

 3. Manipulate the colors

-With retro film cameras, each film had a specific color cast that was very characteristic.
+With retro film cameras (see guide), each film had a specific color cast that was very characteristic.
 Also, color film photography doesn’t last as well as black and white, which is why in time it starts to lose some saturation or get biassed.

 You can achieve this type of look by lowering the saturation of your images.
 There are also many presets and actions for Lightroom and Photoshop that do it automatically.